Nell Bernstein

 Nell speaks about the impact of incarceration on young people and families and alternatives to juvenile prison.

-“What adults do to children behind the walls of America’s juvenile prisons is criminal.
+“Burning Down the House by Nell Bernstein reveals a shocking truth: what adults do to children behind the walls of America’s juvenile prisons is criminal.
 If we want to change the United States’ senseless addiction to incarceration, the best possible place to start is transforming how our justice system treats our children.
-[Burning Down the House] shows just how that can be done.” – Piper Kerman, author of Orange Is the New Black
+This book shows just how that can be done.” – Piper Kerman, author of Orange Is the New Black

 Books, Films & Projects